deepshisachan25/Fish/README.md

 # Fish
-Using a dataset of various fish species, we aim to predict the weight of the fish based on certain characteristics such as vertical length, diagonal length, cross length, height, and width.
+Using a dataset of various fish species, we aim to predict the weight of the Bream species fish based on certain characteristics such as vertical length, diagonal length, cross length, height, and width.
 We'll employ the Linear Regression method to determine the relationship between these characteristics and the fish's weight.

 Species: The species name of the fish